gordwilling/data-structures-and-algorithms/project-1/explanation_3.md

  1. Encoding the data involves looking up the encoding in a map O(1), once for each element in the data, thus O(n) time complexity

- 1. Decoding the data involves walking the tree for each character in the encoded data, which is a worst case O(logn) each time, so O(nlogn) in total
+ 1. Decoding the data involves walking the tree for each character in the encoded data, which is a worst case O(logn) each time

+ Accordingly, time complexity is O(nlogn)

  As for space, both the tree and priority queue require n elements to be stored, so space complexity is O(n)